-On April 12, 2022, the Company sold 11,274,510 shares of the Company's common stock in an underwritten registered public offering at an offering price of \$5.10 per share (the "Offering").
+On April 12, 2022, we sold 11,274,510 shares of our common stock in an underwritten registered public offering at an offering price of \$5.10 per share (the "Offering").

-The Offering closed on April 18, 2022, and the Company received net proceeds of approximately \$54.5 million from the sale of the shares, after deducting the underwriting discounts and commissions and other offering expenses.
-The Company intends to use the net proceeds from this Offering for ongoing commercial development of YUTREPIA, for continued development of YUTREPIA in other clinical trials, for pre-clinical pipeline activities and for general corporate purposes.
+The Offering closed on April 18, 2022, and we received net proceeds of approximately \$54.5 million from the sale of the shares, after deducting the underwriting discounts and commissions and other offering expenses.

-Caligan Partners LP ("Caligan"), the Company's largest stockholder, and Paul B. Manning, a member of the Company's board of directors, participated in the Offering and purchased shares of common stock in an aggregate amount of \$11.0 million at the public offering price per share and on the same terms as the other purchasers in the Offering.
+Caligan Partners LP ("Caligan"), our largest stockholder, and Paul B. Manning, a member of our Board of Directors, participated in the Offering and purchased shares of common stock in an aggregate amount of \$11.0 million at the public offering price per share and on the same terms as the other purchasers in the Offering.
 Caligan purchased 1,764,705 shares of common stock in the Offering for an aggregate purchase price of \$9.0 million and Paul B. Manning purchased 392,156 shares of common stock in the Offering for an aggregate purchase price of \$2.0 million.